pherrymason/incromentor/README.md

 Styling
 -------
-Incromentor adds the class `incromentor` to every touched element.
+Incromentor adds the class `incromentor-wr` to every touched element.
 You can use included `incromentor.css` or create your own one.
 However you can tell incromentor to set a different class name:

 	$('#the_input').incromentor({